 Avec quelle cage votre chien peut voler à bord d’un avion d’Air Canada ?

-The company is also very precise when it comes to which cage to use to allow your dog to fly in the hold on one of their planes:
+The Air Canada IATA cage specifications are very strict.
+When it comes to which cage to use to allow your dog to fly in the hold on one of their planes:

 - It cannot exceed 292 cm (length + width + height)